Bahrain: Human rights

 Human rights conditions started to decline by 2007 when torture began to be employed again.
 In 2011, Human Rights Watch described the country's human rights situation as "dismal".
 Due to this, Bahrain lost some of the high International rankings it had gained before.

 In 2011, Bahrain was criticised for its crackdown on the Arab spring uprising.
 In September, a government-appointed commission confirmed reports of grave human rights violations, including systematic torture.
 The government promised to introduce reforms and avoid repeating the "painful events".
 However, reports by human rights organisations Amnesty International and Human Rights Watch issued in April 2012 said the same violations were still happening.

-The documentary TV film Bahrain: Shouting in the Dark, which was produced by the Qatari channel Al Jazeera, talks about the Bahraini protests during 2011.
-This report is questionable though given Qatar's own dismal human rights record.
-Bahrain is much freer in comparison.
-This TV film showed all the violations that have been taken against the rights of Bahraini citizens during the uprising.
-It also caused some problems between the Bahraini and the Qatari governments.
-Relations between Bahrain and Qatar improved following a meeting of the Gulf Cooperation Council in November 2014 in which it was announced Bahrain diplomats would return to Qatar.

 Amnesty International's 2015 report on the country points to the continued suppression of dissent, restricted freedom of expression, unjust imprisonment, and frequent torture and other ill-treatment of its citizens.
-As of October 2014, Bahrain is ruled by an "authoritarian regime" and is rated as "Not Free" by the U.S.-based non-governmental Freedom House.
+As of October 2014, Bahrain is ruled by an "authoritarian regime" and is rated as "Not Free" by America-based non-governmental Freedom House.
 Freedom House continues to label Bahrain as "not free" in its 2021 report.
 On 7 July 2016, the European Parliament adopted, with a large majority, a resolution condemning human rights abuses performed by Bahraini authorities, and strongly called for an end to the ongoing repression against the country's human rights defenders, political opposition and civil society.